Archan6el/Devvortex-Writeup-HackTheBox/README.md

 After filling in the fields with some fuzz input, like an apostrophe, it becomes clear that clicking "send" only refreshes the page and doesn't actually do anything.

-With the "Contact Us" page leading nowhere, I begin to search for hidden directories using `gobuster`, which doesn't find anything out of the ordinary:
+With the "Contact Us" page leading nowhere, I begin to search for directories using `gobuster`, which doesn't find anything out of the ordinary:

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/46e154ba-13f7-441c-b042-7707821790a9)